-These situations can cause a tire failure, even at a later date, which could lead to serious personal injury or death.
+These situations can cause a tire failure-(even if the tire is properly inflated later)-which could lead to serious personal injury or death.
 Consult the vehicle tire information placard and/or owner's manual for the recommended inflation pressures.